lKaniel/tsfetch/README.md

 });
 ```

-The middleware automatically generates unique cache keys based on the URL and authentication token, ensuring proper cache invalidation when auth state changes.
+The middleware automatically generates unique cache keys based on the URL and authentication token, ensuring proper cache isolation between users and cache invalidation when auth state changes.

 ## API Methods